Authentic Lessons for 21st Century Learning

 Explain 2

-As students share their ideas about the relationships among phytoplankton characteristics, environmental variables, and the phenomenon, ask students to use evidence to (1) add new concepts to the map, and (2) identify the relationship(s) among existing concepts.
+As students share their ideas about the relationships among phytoplankton characteristics, environmental variables, and the phenomenon, have them use evidence to add new concepts to the map and identify relationships among existing concepts.
+Once all groups have shared, allow them time to identify any other relationships or concepts they think should be added to the map.

 Extend